 At Interlochen, you will live and learn with fellow students from around the world who share your passion for music.
 Expand your knowledge and improve your abilities through daily literature, studio, performance, and master classes.
 You will also improve your sight-reading and functional keyboard skills, as well as collaborative piano skills.
 In this supportive environment, you'll have access to hundreds of pianos throughout campus.

 The summer piano program includes:

-- Dedicated practice time is available on days when no lesson is scheduled.
+- Weekly private lessons with a member of the distinguished piano faculty and dedicated practice time on days when no lesson is scheduled.

-- An additional daily practice hour is built into students’ schedules.
+- An additional daily practice hour is also built into your schedule.

-- Piano skills and performance strategies focus on developing functional keyboard skills through sight reading and ensembles, technique study and keyboard theory in a supportive small group setting.
+- Piano skills and performance strategies focus on developing functional keyboard skills through sight reading and ensembles, technique study and keyboard theory, in a small group setting.

-- Piano hour is offered daily, featuring studio classes with piano faculty, master classes, recital hours and covering such topics as musician wellness and performance anxiety.
+- Piano hour is offered daily, and features studio classes with piano faculty, master classes, recital hours, and covers topics such as musician wellness and performance anxiety.